Digital forensics: What you need to know

 The pros of digital forensics far outweigh the cons.
 However, both are important to consider when setting expectations for criminal investigations.

-Though many digital image forensics tools are on the market, few of them are designed specifically for law enforcement.
-By contrast, CameraForensics’s ExifExtractor is developed alongside global agencies, helping users access the right information at the right time.
+Many digital image forensics tools are on the market, each with strength and weaknesses.
+CameraForensics offer a very lightweight tool called ExifExtractor for free which is developed alongside global agencies, helping users access the right information at the right time.

 If you’d like to explore our digital image forensics platform further, arrange a demo.